m-ld/sustainable-web-apps/spec/design/approach.md

 As we mentioned before, our motivating narrative encompasses a wide range of use-cases.
 Our analysed [use-cases](../use-cases.md) and our hypothesis are oriented towards apps which present coherent _working sets_ of data, like a project, notes folder, or experiment write-up; as opposed to, say, a social network app with an "infinite scroll" data feed.
 We don't see these categories as being fundamentally opposed or even particularly distinct: all existing infinite scroll apps necessarily manage a working set of data in-memory anyway.
 The complexity of doing so is definitely significant; but we think it's something that can be added to the mix later.

-With regard to the sustainable principle of _no lock-in_, we note that social networks also exhibit _network effect_ lock-in.
+With regard to the principle of _no lock-in_, we note that social networks also exhibit _network effect_ lock-in.
 That is, where some conventional social networks keep you there because you can't leave without leaving your friends behind (regardless of how much data you take with you), other (federated) networks let you move elsewhere and still connect with the same network of people.
 We hope to demonstrate compatibility of our approach and federation in the future.

 ## work breakdown